Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Distribution functions in the 1+1+2 formalism

 Because of the structure of the 1+1+2 scalars, the algebraic constraints in Eqs.~\eqref{heqs}, \eqref{gauscurv}, and Eq.~\eqref{Other_constr} seem not to contribute to the junction conditions.
 Nevertheless, the dot and hat derivative of such constraints might still contain some relevant conditions.

 It turns out that all the derivatives of the constraints Eq.~\eqref{gauscurv} and Eq.~\eqref{Other_constr} lead to an identity, upon using the $1+1+2$ equations to eliminate the jumps of the quantities that appear upon differentiating.
-However, taking the covariant derivative of Eq.\eqref{heqs}, expanding these derivatives in terms of the {\it dot} and {\it hat} derivatives, using Eqs.\eqref{dotdist} and \eqref{hatdist} to write the results in terms of the jumps of the potentials, and keeping only the singular terms, one obtains
+However, taking the covariant derivative of Eq.\eqref{heqs}, expanding these derivatives in terms of the {\it dot} and {\it hat} derivatives, using Eqs.\eqref{dotdist} and \eqref{hatdist} to write the results in terms of the jumps of the potentials, and keeping only the singular terms proportional to $\delta\left(\ell\right)$ (the singular terms proportional to $\Delta_a\left(\ell\right)$ vanish identically due to Eq. \eqref{solweylH}), one obtains

 This equation must be satisfied for any $\tau$ and $\varsigma$.
-If $\tau=1$, which implies that $\varsigma=0$, one can use the evolution equations from Eqs.\eqref{aQ} to \eqref{aomega} to replace the jumps of the geometrical quantities and obtain the extra constraint
+If $\tau=1$, which implies that $\varsigma=0$, one can use the evolution equations from Eqs.\eqref{aQ} to \eqref{aomega} to replace the jumps of the geometrical quantities and obtain the additional constraint